RadwaSaleh/react-notes/useRef.md

       - `submitBtnRef.current.doSomething()`
       - `.current` property is mutable means it can change at anytime.
       - Mutating the `.current` property doesn’t cause a component re-render

+- This approach is named "uncontrolled components" since form data is handled by the DOM itself (accessing form inputs and buttons by the DOM).
+The value that is reflected in them are not controlled by React.